 A Research Based Approach to Improving Mental Health

 It’s no secret: numerous studies and headlines highlight an alarming uptick in mental health challenges and suicide attempts or deaths amongst teens in recent decades.
 Leading experts, including the Surgeon General and the CDC, affirm this and call for urgent action.
-But stigma and shame associated with mental health challenges continues to keep teens from sharing their struggles – and worse, prevents them from seeking help.
+But stigma associated with mental health challenges continues to keep teens from sharing their struggles – and worse, prevents them from seeking help.

 Suicide Prevention Through Storytelling